 Check out our step-by-step guide on how to bookkeep your tax credits:

 Employers will report their total qualified leave wages and the related credits for each quarter on their federal employment tax returns, usually Form 941, Employer's Quarterly Federal Tax Return.
-IRS released a draft version of the new Form 941 on April 29th.
+The IRS released an updated Form 941 for quarter 3 onward.

 Labor will be issuing a temporary non-enforcement policy that provides a period of time for employers to come into compliance with the Act.
 Under this policy, Labor will not bring an enforcement action against any employer for violations of the Act so long as the employer has acted reasonably and in good faith to comply with the Act.
 Labor will instead focus on compliance assistance during the 30-day period.